wuyang1002431655/tango_with_django_19/manuscript/chapter-css.md

 You can alter the presentation of a small portion of text within your webpage by wrapping the text within `<span>` tags.
 Assign a class or unique identifier to the element, and from there you can simply reference the `<span>` tag in your stylesheet while applying the `color` property.

 ### Borders
 You can change the colour of an element's *borders*, too.
-We'll discuss what borders are discussed as part of the [CSS box model](#section-css-box) - but for now, we'll show you how to apply colours to them to make everything look pretty.
+We'll discuss what borders are discussed as part of the [CSS box model](#section-css-box).
+For now, we'll show you how to apply colours to them to make everything look pretty.

 Border colours can be specified with the `border-color` property.
 You can supply one colour for all four sides of your border, or specify a different colour for each side.
 To achieve this, you'll need to supply different colours, each separated by a space.